yurtman/LaserMaze/README.md

 # LaserMaze

-This is a repo for a AFK heist style game where the objective is to steal anobject and get to the exit without tripping the laser beams.
+This is a repo for a AFK heist style game where the objective is to steal an object and get to the exit without tripping the laser beams.

 ##Features
 - Open (lisence yet to be determined)